Regulatory Model Numbers

 Fan Status Green All fans are operating normally.

-Red One or more fans are not inserted or have failed.
+Red One or more fans have yet to be inserted or have failed.

-Power Supply Status Off Power supply is not inserted or is not powered.
+Power Supply Status Off The power supply is not inserted or powered.

 Port Indicators

-Port LEDs, located in the vicinity of their corresponding ports, provide link and operational status.
-Figure 2 displays the Port LED location on the CCS-720XP-96ZC2 switch.
-Front Panel displays the port LED locations of all switches covered by this guide.
+Port LEDs near their corresponding ports provide a link and operational status.
+The Port LED image displays the Port LED location on the CCS-720XP-96ZC2 switch.
+The Front Panel displays the port LED locations of all switches this guide covers.

 Figure 2.
 Port LEDs